-FER offers two undergraduate study programmes:
+FER offers two bachelor programmes:

 The first year of study is common to both study programmes.
 This first year gives the students fundamental knowledge in mathematics, physics, electrical engineering and computing and teaches the students to communicate effectively and acquaints them with general principles of engineering.

 In the second year, the students broaden the knowledge in mathematics and electrical engineering or computing, but also the students are introduced to quality management and principles of economy.
 To emphasize individual work, they conduct and present a seminar.

 In the third year, especially in the 6th semester, specialisations are introduced by corresponding mandatory and elective courses, which give some practical knowledge to students who will not continue their studies at the higher, master level.
 Some knowledge on ecology and law is also given.
 In the 5th semester, to increase their project management and teamwork competences, the students in groups of 6-8 complete projects.
 The study finishes after the bachelor thesis is successfully completed and publicly defended.

 The students have to attend only about 20 lecture hours per week.